Sathvika-Thupakula/RISC-V/README.md

 # RISC-V
-This project aims to design and implement a RISC-V instruction set architecture using verilog.
+This project aims to design and implement a 32 bit RISC-V instruction set architecture using verilog.